Providing care and support in loving memory of Gemma Jones

 Our educational sessions cover a wide range of topics and are free to attend.
 We advertise these through our social media pages (Facebook and Twitter) our website and via Eventbrite.
 All our educational sessions are facilitated by qualified professionals and are certificated upon attendance.
 In partnership with Choose Life, Lifeways, LivingWorks, North Lanarkshire Council and NHS Lanarkshire we have already trained over 1500 members of the public in SafeTALK and SuicideTALK to enhance their confidence, knowledge and awareness of reducing the stigma around mental ill-health and suicide.

 We have also been fortunate to work alongside our local schools, engaging with pupils through assemblies on the subject of mental health awareness and stopping the stigma.
 Our local GP practices and pharmacies have also agreed to display leaflets within their surgeries to help us promote other 3rd sector services and support offered through YAMS.

 We are grateful to the many individuals and organisations who have donated and fundraised for YAMS and we welcome any contributions to aid our valuable support service.
-Our hub is open to anyone, every Monday evening from 6.30pm until 9pm.
+Our hub is open to anyone in Newarthill Library, every Monday evening from 6.30pm until 8:30pm.